• Skip to primary navigation

 More Vegan Cuban and Spanish Recipes

 Got a minute?
-I'd love for you to dive into the comments and rate this Vegan Cuban Picadillo recipe.
-Your feedback is invaluable—did you love it?
+I'd love for you to dive into the comments and rate this Vegan Picadillo recipe.
+Your feedback is invaluable-did you love it?
 Did you make any fun twists?
-Let me know how my directions worked for you so I can keep improving my recipes.
-Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.
+Please let me know how my directions worked for you, so I can continue to improve my recipes.

 Vegan Cuban Picadillo